Rich-Harris/reindex/README.md

 Why would you use this instead of `_.find()`?
 ---------------------------------------------

+*Written in response to [this tweet](https://twitter.com/BrianRosamilia/status/428285680913891329).
+As [pointed out by @jdalton](https://twitter.com/jdalton/status/428298721181175808), there's also a `_.indexBy()` function, which does basically the same thing as reindex.js.
+Crucially, it's available as a [standalone npm module](https://npmjs.org/package/lodash.indexby).
+Thanks John!*

 If you just want to find a particular item in an array, you could use [Underscore](http://underscorejs.org/#find) or [Lodash](http://lodash.com/docs#find):

 ```js